scttfrdmn/pctl/docs/GETTING_STARTED.md

 - Invalid S3 bucket names
 - Relative paths for mount points

-### Template Syntax Errors
+### Seed Syntax Errors

 If YAML parsing fails:
 ```
-Error: failed to parse template: yaml: line 10: mapping values are not allowed in this context
+Error: failed to parse seed: yaml: line 10: mapping values are not allowed in this context
 ```

 Check your YAML syntax: